PyruzJanbaaz/simple-shop-api-spring-boot/README.md

 Also I make properties files for development and deployment environment and set the profile in the application accordingly, so it will pick the respective properties file.

+# Usage
+Run the project and go to http://localhost:9091/swagger-ui.html on your browser!